-Public DNS are alternative Domain Name System (DNS) service offered to the Internet to act as recursive name servers for Internet users.
+Public DNS is the alternative Domain Name System (DNS) service offered to the Internet to act as recursive name servers for Internet users.
 There are several Public DNS providers are available for different countries from different DNS providers like Google DNS and OpenDNS.
 These services available for free or paid depends on the services offered by the provider.
-There are more details you can refer from Wiki about Domain Name System.
+There are more details you can refer to Wiki about Domain Name System.

 The Benefit of Public DNS.

 There are Public DNS services like OpenDNS, offer more security while you browse the internet and offers parental control.
-The parental controls allow you to filter out the adult content, illegal activity sites while browsing from home network.
-The benefit list extends to additional benefits like Phishing protection, Access to blocked content etc.
+The parental controls allow you to filter out the adult content, illegal activity sites while browsing from the home network.
+The benefits list extends to additional benefits like Phishing protection, Access to blocked content, etc.

 Best Public DNS Services.

 Cisco owned OpenDNS service serving billions of requests per day worldwide.
-OpenDNS is fame not only for public DNS but also offering free web filtering for home and office networks.
-OpenDNS offer premium service for home and business networks to protect their network with proper web filtering and security features.
-OpenDNS server IP addresses are 184.108.40.206 and 220.127.116.11 for IPv4 access.
+OpenDNS is fame not only for public DNS but also for offering free web filtering for home and office networks.
+OpenDNS offers premium service for home and business networks to protect their network with proper web filtering and security features.
+OpenDNS server IP addresses are 126.96.36.199 and 188.8.131.52 for IPv4 access.

 Norton ConnectSafe is a free service that provides basic browsing protection and content filtering for all Web-enabled devices on your home network.
-Norton offers three different layers of protection that A – Security (malware, phishing sites and scam sites), B – Security + Pornography and C – Security + Pornography + Other.
-The address of Norton DNS IP varies depends on this layer of protection, see more details including the IP address in Norton DNS configuration page.
+Norton offers three different layers of protection that A – Security (malware, phishing sites, and scam sites), B – Security + Adult Content and C – Security + Adult Content + Other.
+The address of Norton DNS IP varies depends on this layer of protection, see more details including the IP address in the Norton DNS configuration page.
 Those who are interested in Public DNS servers can do additional research on this page, those summarize a collection of DNS list.

 Check Public DNS Performance Before you Switch.